Visiting Madrid: our favorite things to do

 Check dates and rates at Catalonia Las Cortes here.

-How to travel around Madrid
+How to get around Madrid

 We found that getting around Madrid was easy by walking and using the Metro.
 Walking around like a local is always the best way to experience a city, and most sites in Madrid are within a 15 to 30-minute walk.